Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I see my doctor?

-Pulmonary embolism can be a medical emergency, so if you think you have the symptoms you should see a doctor straight away.
+A pulmonary embolism is a serious condition.
+It can be life-threatening if not treated quickly.
+If you think you may have a PE, you should see a doctor straight away.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.